Go On An Italian Adventure In Matera, The City Of Stones

 A Language Learning Stroll Through Matera

-It was a no-brainer to set the mysterious (yet not so serious) plot of our new Italian course in Matera, since this year the city is on everyone’s lips.
+It was a no-brainer to set the mysterious (yet not so serious) plot of our new Italian lesson in Matera, since this year the city is on everyone’s lips.

 Easy, right?
-But covering millennia of history, describing Matera’s beauty, its delicious food and giving travel tips was almost too much fun to pack into one Italian course!
+But covering millennia of history, describing Matera’s beauty, its delicious food and giving travel tips was almost too much fun to pack into one Italian lesson!

 Whether you do or not — you’ll definitely have fun trying!

-This special course on Matera can be found under the topic “Countries and Traditions” within the “More Courses” section for Italian learners.
+This special unit on Matera can be found under the topic “Countries and Traditions” within the “More Courses” section for Italian learners.

 Learn a new language today.